turbot/steampipe-plugin-datadog/docs/tables/datadog_security_monitoring_signal.md

 **Important notes:**

 By default this table will list all the signals generated in last 24 hours.
-But, it can be overriden by using `where` clause on the `timestamp` column

-- You can use `timestamp` and `filter_query` in a `where` clause to explore signals based on requirements.
+To filter results, we recommend specifying the `timestamp` and/or `filter_query` columns in a `where` clause to explore signals based on requirements.

 ## Examples